syncfusion-content/wpf-docs/wpf/Diagram/Commands/Edit and Format Text.md

 ## Cancel command

-The [Cancel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_Cancel) command is used to perform either any of the below action.
+The [Cancel](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.IDiagramCommands.html#Syncfusion_UI_Xaml_Diagram_IDiagramCommands_Cancel) command is used to perform either one of the below action with higher priority.
-* Stops the annotation editing and accept the current value.
+* Stops the annotation editing and accepts the current value.
-* Clear the Keyboard focus.
-* Clear the selection of the diagram elements.
+* Clears the selection of or keyboard focus on the diagram elements.
-* Reset the diagram tool to select tool.

 {% tabs %}